 Southeastern Louisiana University permits enrollment to superior high school students who have a proven high academic record along with the recommendation of their principal.
-High school students who are not yet seniors but who have an ACT composite of 24 or higher and a high school GPA of a 3.0 or better can begin their college experiences at Southeastern during the summers and throughout the school year while they are still attending high school.
+High school students who have an ACT composite of 24 or higher and a high school GPA of a 3.0 or better can begin their college experiences at Southeastern during the summers and throughout the school year while they are still attending high school.
 Scholarships are available for part-time enrollment for qualified students who participate.